 Several factors point toward specialized manufacturing as the right approach:

 - Low quantity.
 If you need one to a few hundred units, specialized manufacturing is almost always more appropriate than setting up production tooling.
 Injection molds, stamping dies, and dedicated production lines have high setup costs that only amortize over large volumes.
-Specialized manufacturing uses flexible processes — CNC machining, casting, 3D printing — that don’t require dedicated tooling.
+Specialized manufacturing uses flexible processes — CNC routing, casting, 3D printing — that don’t require dedicated tooling.

 - Complex or unique geometry.
 Parts with complex three-dimensional geometry, tight tolerances, or unusual material requirements don’t fit standard catalog processes.
 Specialized manufacturers have the equipment, software, and expertise to tackle geometry that standard shops decline or can’t price competitively.